venkanna37/radiometric_corrections_tool/README.md

 # radiometric_corrections_tool

-Radiometric correction tool, it can be used to correct the all radiometric corrections ( simply editing the pixel values of raster image). as a module project in masters, I just completed only some corrections ( those corrections need to be customize).
-It is a GUI based tool, It can be used in CLI. below I mentioned the list of corrections I targeted.
+Radiometric correction tool is a tool for atmosperic corrections and image enhancement that simply modifies the pixel values of an image.

 ### 1. Atmospheric corrections
 - [x] Skyradiance/Haze/Dark Object Subtraction